davidborzek/sora/docs/bindable.md

 ## Variable

-You can create a manual `Variable` thats is mutable and updates the value of the property when it is changed:
+You can create a manual `Variable` that is mutable and updates the value of the property when it is changed:

 ```python
 from sora.widgets.bind import Variable